bollu/bollu.github.io/README.md

 # Big list of quotes

+> "In the past everything was better, even the future" (K. Valentin, translated)

 > You never rise to the occasion, you sink to the level of your training.

 > "the mark of an enlightened mind is the ability to entertain ideas without